A life insurance rider is an “add-on” feature you can purchase to add coverage and/or flexibility to your policy.

 What Conditions Does This Rider Cover?

-The waiver can also be useful when a medical condition (e.g., illnesses that require significant hospital stays) prevents the insured from working in his or her traditional capacity.
+The waiver can also be helpful when a medical condition (e.g., illnesses that require significant hospital stays) prevents the insured from working in their traditional capacity.

 Qualifying conditions will vary by policy, and in some cases, by occupation.
-Regarding the latter, the rider will stipulate that the condition only has to affect the insured’s occupation and not be a disability that would prevent them from being employed in other fields.
+Regarding the latter, the rider will stipulate that the condition only affects the insured’s occupation and not be a disability that would prevent them from being employed in other fields.

-Finally, note that most of these waivers have a waiting period (similar to the incontestability clause that is found in nearly all life insurance policies.)
+Finally, note that most of these waivers have a waiting period (similar to the incontestability clause found in nearly all life insurance policies.)

 If the policyholder is disabled or diagnosed with a qualifying illness during this waiting period, the policyholder receives a full refund of premiums paid; however, they will not receive payments in the amount of their death benefit.

-Accordingly, their beneficiaries are no longer entitled to a death benefit payout and the policyholder must re-apply for coverage (if they are even able to get coverage with their disability).
+Accordingly, their beneficiaries are no longer entitled to a death benefit payout, and the policyholder must reapply for coverage (if they can even get coverage with their disability).

 2. Accelerated Death Benefit Riders

-The accelerated death benefit (ABD) rider is an extremely popular feature in life insurance contracts.
+The accelerated death benefit (ABD) rider is a prevalent feature in life insurance contracts.
 (So much so that many life insurance companies now include an accelerated death benefit rider in your policy at no additional charge).